ZIMBABWE

 Parliament may at any time resolve, in relation to the whole country or any part thereof, that a situation exists which (i) if allowed to continue, may lead to a state of public emergency, and (ii) may require the preventive detention of persons in the interests of defence, public safety or public order.
 Such resolution has effect for a period of one year beginning with the day on which it is passed, unless Parliament has specified otherwise.
 Parliament may continue a resolution for a further period not exceeding one year.
 Parliament may at any time resolve that such a resolution ceases to have effect, or that such a resolution relates to a lesser area as specified by Parliament.
 In any of all these cases, no resolution is duly passed unless it receives the affirmative votes of more than half of the total membership of Parliament.

-Can parliament take the initiative to declare a state of emergency: Yes
+Can parliament take the initiative to declare a state of emergency Yes

-At any time when the country is at war, Parliament may from time to time extend its term by not more than one year at a time, provided that such a period is not extended for more than five years (Article 63 of the Constitution).
+Consequences of a state of emergency for Parliament At any time when the country is at war, Parliament may from time to time extend its term by not more than one year at a time, provided that such a period is not extended for more than five years (Article 63 of the Constitution).
 At any time when there is in effect a declaration of public emergency, Parliament may from time to time extend its term not more than six months at a time, provided that such period is not be extended for more than one year.

 Modalities of oversight

-• Body ruling on the constitutionality of laws: Parliament or one of the Chambers
+• Body ruling on the constitutionality of laws

-Parliament rules on the constitutionality of laws on the recommendation of the Parliamentary Legal Committee.
+Parliament or one of the Chambers Parliament rules on the constitutionality of laws on the recommendation of the Parliamentary Legal Committee.
 The Committee on Standing Rules and Orders appoints a Parliamentary Legal Committee as soon as practicable (Article 40A of the Constitution).
 The Committee consists of a number of parliamentarians, other than members of the cabinet, that amounts to not less than three, and as the Committee on Standing rules and orders may determine, the majority of whom are legally qualified.
 A person is legally qualified for this purposes if he or she (i) has been a Judge of the Supreme Court or the High Court, or (ii) is and has been for not less than five years, whether continuously or not, qualified to practise as a legal practitioner in the country, or (iii) has been a magistrate in the country for not less than five years, or (iv) possesses such legal qualifications and has such legal experience as the Committee on Standing Rules and Orders considers suitable and adequate for his appointment to the Parliamentary Legal Committee.

 • Means and procedures